-Whilst we might all be conducting 'business as normal', the current global situation is far from it.
+Whilst we might all be conducting 'business as normal', the global situation continues to be far from it.
 Working remotely is possibly something you've always dreamt of under different circumstances but this reality is more challenging.

 One of the key things we've learnt though is that, locked in our homes as we might be, and difficult as it may be to navigate, life does not stop, and recruitment cannot afford to wait this one out.
 So, what do you do?